Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 ### Serializer

 This library provides a serializer, `SchemaRegistryJsonSerializer` that interacts with `EventData` events.
-The `SchemaRegistryJsonSerializer` utilizes a `SchemaRegistryClient` to enrich the `EventData` events with the schema ID for the schema used to serialize the data.
+The `SchemaRegistryJsonSerializer` utilizes a `SchemaRegistryClient` to enrich the `EventData` events with the schema Id for the schema used to serialize the data.

 ## Examples